The Shintani--Faddeev modular cocycle: Stark units from $q$-Pochhammer ratios: Culmination of proofs of main theorems and concluding remarks

 In fact, one may replace $\beta'$ by any $x \in \R$ in \eqref{eq:varpiasympt} (shifting $f_{\r,\beta}$ by a constant depending on $x$).
 Similarly, along the vertical geodesic between $i\infty$ and $\beta$, we have the asymptotic formula

 where $\tilde{f}_{\r,\beta} = f_{\r,\beta}(t+c)$ for some $c \in \R$.
-Equation \eqref{eq:vertical} is illustrated in \Cref{fig:qpochasymptotic} for the example worked out in \Cref{sec:example}.
+Equation \eqref{eq:vertical} is illustrated in \Cref{fig:qpochasymptotic} for the example in \Cref{sec:example}.
 We omit a formal proof of these more general asymptotics.
-They hold because all of the modular geodesics approach $\beta$ approximately vertically from above, and differences between values of $\varpi_\r$ on nearby points on different geodesics may be bounded appropriately.
+They hold because modular geodesics approach $\beta$ approximately vertically from above, and differences between values of $\varpi_\r$ on nearby points on different geodesics may be bounded appropriately.

 Further investigating the behavior of $\varpi_\r(\tau)$ near the real line could be interesting in several ways.
 Analytically, such investigations might lead to improved asymptotic formulas, or even exact formulas, for counting integer partitions into parts with congruence restrictions.
-Algebraically, they could bring Stark units into the ``quantum modular'' universe, perhaps connecting them to the many interesting objects already implicated therein, such as $3$-manifolds and conformal field theories.
+Algebraically, they could bring Stark units into the ``quantum modular'' universe, perhaps connecting them to the many interesting objects already linked to quantum modular forms, including as $3$-manifolds and conformal field theories.